mdn/temp-processes/issues.md

 Does the issue contain:

 - The MDN URL where the problem has been found.
-- The URL of any example page or repo related to the bug, if appropriate.
+- The URL of any example page or repository related to the bug, if appropriate.
 - The specific heading on the MDN page where the problem can be found (if needed to find it).
 - A clear description of what the problem is.